LeoMobileDeveloper/ios-developer-tools/README.md

 - [fastlane](https://github.com/fastlane/fastlane) Automate building and releasing your iOS and Android apps
 - [appledoc](http://gentlebytes.com/appledoc/) Objective-C API documentation generator
 - [Source Tree](http://www.sourcetreeapp.com/) Harness the power of Git and Hg in a beautifully simple application
+- [gitkraken](https://www.gitkraken.com/) The legendary Git GUI client for Windows, Mac and Linux
 - [PaintCode](https://www.paintcodeapp.com/) Turn drawings into code.
 - [reflector](http://www.airsquirrels.com/reflector/) wireless mirroring and streaming receiver
 - [Sketch](https://www.sketchapp.com/) Sketch gives you the power, flexibility and speed you always wanted in a lightweight and easy-to-use package.
 Finally you can focus on what you do best: Design.